Tina879-cmd/PlaywrightBDDAutomation/README.md

 # Parabank BDD Automation

 This project demonstrates a robust BDD-style automation framework that automates end-to-end testing of the Parabank web application in **C#** using **Playwright**, **Reqnroll (SpecFlow fork)**, and **BDD-style step definitions**.
-It showcases modular design, reusable components that includes resilient fallback logic, screenshot capture, parallel execution, cross-browser configuration, externalized credentials and CI integration via GitHub Actions.
+It showcases modular design, reusable components that includes resilient fallback logic, screenshot capture, parallel execution, cross-browser configuration, externalized credentials, **CI integration via GitHub** Actions and Performance testing using **K6**.

 ---